Santiago Sandoval (footballer)

 Santiago Sandoval González (born 7 August 2007), is a Mexican professional footballer who plays as a attacking midfielder for Liga MX club Guadalajara.

 Club career

-Sánchez began his career at the academy of Guadalajara, progressing through all categories, until making his professional debut on 27 July 2025, being subbed in at the 87th minute of a 0–1 loss to León and on 17 August 2025, he scored his first goal as a professional in a 1–2 loss to Juárez.
+Sandoval began his career at the academy of Guadalajara, progressing through all categories, until making his professional debut on 27 July 2025, being subbed in at the 87th minute of a 0–1 loss to León and on 17 August 2025, he scored his first goal as a professional in a 1–2 loss to Juárez.

+On May 9, 2026, during the second leg of the Clausura championship quarter-finals against Tigres UANL, Sandoval would score a brace, all within 3 minutes, to give Chivas a 2–0 home victory and help qualify them into the semifinals.

+On 13 September 2026, Sandoval scored a brace against Pumas UNAM in a 3–0 home victory.

+International career

+In July 2026, Sandoval was called up by Alex Diego to participate with the Mexico under-20 team at the CONCACAF U-20 Championship.
+Mexico would go on to win the tournament.